asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Working papers
 ---
+From White Elephant to White Whale: The Economics and Politics of Nusantara (with Thomas Pepinsky)

+Fiscal Federalism in the Face of Flood Disasters: Evidence from U.S. States (Under review)

 Proactive and reactive policy agendas during hurricanes: A textual analysis of budget documents (Under review)

 Determinants of State Research Spending: Theory and Evidence (with Thomas Luke Spreen; R&R in _Journal of Public Policy_)

 Exploring Disaster Risk Disclosure Practices across U.S. State Governments (Invited for resubmission to _Public Budgeting & Finance_)

-Fiscal Federalism in the Face of Flood Disasters: Evidence from U.S. States (Under review)

 Climate change as policy agenda: Evidence from Indonesia (Invited for presentation at [Cornell](https://events.cornell.edu/event/climate_change_as_policy_agenda_evidence_from_indonesia), [Harvard](https://chinaproject.harvard.edu/event/climate-resilience), and [UMD](https://spp.umd.edu/events/conference-indonesias-place-addressing-climate-change-southeast-asia))